PABA; Vitamin Bx

 This article discusses reactions to PABA, such as overdose and allergic response.
 PABA overdose occurs when someone uses more than the normal or recommended amount of this substance.
 This can be by accident or on purpose.

-When used appropriately, PABA-containing products can reduce the incidence of several types of skin cancers.
+When used appropriately, PABA-containing products can reduce the incidence of several types of skin cancers by reducing the amount of harmful radiation which can act upon the skin.

 Para-aminobenzoic acid (also known as 4-aminobenzoic acid) can be harmful in large amounts.